papirus00/T24-SQL-Server-ETL/README.md

 All executables that invoke ETL processes generate logs in the "#log" folder under the "[installation directory]\bin" folder (for more details, click on the "Logging" tab):

 ![Image Alt](http://eztier.com/documentation/t24/jbase-sql-etl/images/ownerobjects/logging-summary-1.png)

+##Utilities

+Brief Descriptions of Installed Components:

+####etlcommon.dll

+- Library containing reusable objects shared by managed executables.

+####etlctrl.exe

+- Creates dynamic jQL based on user-defined configuration files.•Exports job files for all processes based on user-defined configuration files.•Creates the key file for encryption and decryption used by all processes.

+####etlexec++.exe

+- Starts processes sequentially based on user-defined configuration file.

+####etlmodel.exe

+- Extracts schemas for all tables defined in FileDefineExplode.xml from ODSDB.•Exports the above as FileDefineExplodeModel.xml.•The exported file is used by tinyupload2.exe.

+####etllog.exe

+- Constructs flat file and SQL reports from logs created by ETL processes.

+####etlsecure.exe

+- User application to encrypt SSH2 credentials.

+####filesystem++.dll

+- Library used for file searching shared by unmanaged executables.

+####libssh2.dll

+- Open source client-side unmanaged library implementing SSH2 protocol.

+####libeay32.dll

+- Open source unmanaged library containing encryption functions.

+####threadpool++.dll

+- Library for threadpool creation shared by unmanaged executables.

+####tinybuild2++.exe

+- Imports job file created by etlctrl.exe and creates a task queue from it.•Manages the build process in a threadpool.•Only process where threadpool threads are both semaphores and workers.

+####tinydecrypt++.exe

+- User application to decrypt selected encrypted files.

+####tinydownload2.exe

+- SSH2 client that downloads data from jBASE.•Encrypts the data and exports them to disk.

+####tinydownload++.exe

+- Imports job file created by etlctrl.exe and creates a task queue from it.•Manages the download process in a threadpool.•The threadpool initiates multiple tinydownload2.exe instances.

+####tinyencrypt++.dll

+- Library used for file encryption and decyption shared by all processes.•Used by etlctrl.exe for generating the session key.

+####tinyexplode2.exe

+- Explodes jBASE multi/sub values.•Explode definitions is read from FileDefineExplode.xml.•The data source are raw jBASE data that has been built and uploaded to SQL.•Encrypts the exploded data and exports them to disk.

+####tinyexplode.exe

+- Imports job file created by etlctrl.exe and creates a task queue from it.•Manages the explode process in a threadpool.•The threadpool initiates multiple tinyexplode2.exe instances.

+####tinyupload2.exe

+- Uploads raw jBASE and exploded data to SQL.•Converts data to SQL type if table schema is defined in FileDefineExplodeModel.xml.

+####tinyupload.exe

+- Imports job file created by etlctrl.exe and creates a task queue from it.•Manages the upload process in a threadpool.•The threadpool initiates multiple tinyupload2.exe instances.•Creates the SQL tables for raw jBASE data exploded data.

+####xmlread++.dll

+- Library used for reading XML files shared by unmanaged executables.